bitcoin-core/HWI/hwilib/devices/ledger_bitcoin/btchip/README.md

-# Ledger Nano S and Nano X Library
+# Ledger Nano S, Nano S Plus and Nano X Library

 This is a stripped down and modified version of the official [btchip-python](https://github.com/LedgerHQ/btchip-python) library.